 We will look forward to hearing Dr Karl speak about sustainability, community, climate change and most importantly, hope.

-Workshops at the 2021 Conference will include themes such as:
+Workshops at the 2021 Conference will include (more on the way!):

 There will be dedicated sessions for Early Years, Primary-Age and Secondary-Age Educators on integrating sustainability into classroom, curriculum, culture and community.